 The Bunk House

 Towards the back of the area is a separate room for the kids.
 This worked out well when we just bought the RV and they didn’t mind sharing this area at all.
 There are two top bunks, both with individual lights and windows.
-Below is another two seater couch, that offers storage underneath and can turn into another double bed.
-The top bunk can tuck away more if you are using the bottom couch-bed.
+Below is another two-seater couch, that offers storage underneath and can turn into another double bed.
+The top bunk can tuck away more if you are using the bottom couch/bed.
 We have closet storage under the left side bunk and another larger closet covers the back wall of the room.
-This one is counter height and with another electrical outlet right there, another entertainment area.
+This one is counter height and with another electrical outlet right there, can be another entertainment area.
 When the kids are not camping with us, I like to use this area as a desk and can even close the door when I’m on work calls.

 Main Bedroom and Bathroom

 There is a sliding door between the bedroom and bathroom, which also has a door going into the main living area.
 While not huge, this bathroom offers plenty of space for the things you need to do in a bathroom.
-The corner shower is great when you don’t want to use the public facilities to shower and of course, their is a sink and toilet as well.
+The corner shower is great when you don’t want to use the public facilities to shower and of course, there is a sink and toilet as well.
 No need to go into more detail here, lol.

 That covers the outside and inside of our RV – I hope you enjoyed reading about it or listening to Pieter!
 He is such a trooper for doing these videos!

 Don’t miss my post about the initial setup of our RV and all the items we needed for that first camping trip!